OpenMS/pyopenms-docs/README.md

 the OpenMS API to enable rapid algorithm development and workflow development. pyOpenMS supports the Proteomics Standard Initiative (PSI) formats for MS data.

-This repository contains documentation, installation instructions and example code that show different functions of pyOpenMS.
+This repository contains documentation, installation instructions, and example code that show different functions of pyOpenMS.

 Installation